Vincent9339/Multi-Agent-Reinforcement-Learning-basketball/README.md

-# Multi-Agent Reinforcement Learning in a Custom Environment[README, Under work]
+# Multi-Agent Reinforcement Learning in a Custom Environment

 This repository contains an implementation of Multi-Agent Reinforcement Learning (MARL) in a custom-built environment.
 The environment is designed from scratch using only numpy, ensuring efficiency and flexibility for various MARL experiments.
 Additionally, the project features a custom visualization tool created with shapely and "matplotlib" to effectively illustrate the agents' interactions and environment dynamics.